Is It Ever Okay for a Christian to Offend?

 But we’ve come to a point where you cannot ride the fence, and attempts to appease both sides are no longer acceptable.

-If you take a strong stand on biblical principle, you are very often labeled as offensive, unloving, and intolerant; whereas those who preach a more inclusive gospel consider themselves more loving, open, and listening.
+If you take a strong stand on biblical principles, you are very often labeled as offensive, unloving, and intolerant; whereas those who preach a more inclusive gospel consider themselves more loving, open, and listening.

 Who is right?